chris-prener/censusxy/README.md

 appropriately sized API calls, geocoded, and then put back together so that a single object is returned.

+## What’s New in v0.1.3?

+The `cxy_geocode()` function now includes an option `fill_na`, which is enabled by default.
+Two fields in the original implementation of the package, `cxy_quality` and `cxy_match`, were returned as empty strings when no match was identified.
+Now, by default, they will both be returned with `NA` values when there is no match.
+If you want to return to the original behavior, simply set `fill_na = FALSE` in your function call.

 ## Installation

 ### Installing Dependencies